nku-zhichengzhang/ZhichengZhang.github.io/_pages/about.md

 #### Research

 My research interests include computer vision and deep learning, particularly focusing on **video understanding** and **video-language multimodal learning**.
 The main objective of my research is to enable machines to understand high-level instances as humans, including cognitive emotion and geometric primitive.
-You can find my CV here: [Zhicheng Zhang's Curriculum Vitae](../assets/pdf/NKU_zzc_CV_nounderreview.pdf) and [Webpage](/cv/).
-For our works, we provide interesting [demos](/projects/) for fun.
-Some examples are listed and you can also upload yours.
+You can find my CV here: [CV](../assets/pdf/NKU_zzc_CV_nounderreview.pdf) and [Webpage](/cv/).
 Moreover, please feel free to make any suggestions.
 You can contact with me in following ways:

 <p align=center>